8eth/tea_rater/README.md

   * Edit a review left on on a tea
   * Delete a review left on a tea
   * View profile details and all reviews left on different teas on one page
-  * Get routed to a shop if they want to purchase the tea
+  * Get routed to a shop to purchase the tea

 ## Styling